Emergency medical services in Australia: Dispatch

 Ambulances and paramedics in Australia are centrally dispatched by operations centres in each state and territory.
 Australia's national emergency number is 000.
 This number rings at one of the Telstra Emergency Service Access Points, where a Telstra operator directs the caller to the appropriate emergency service (police, fire, ambulance) for the state and territory.
 Callers then speak to an operator at a dispatch centre, managed by the relevant state ambulance service or may even speak to an individual officer in the case of rural/remote stations.
-Dispatch technologies, including automated vehicle locating (AVL) and decision-support software are either identical (as with AMPDS and Computer-aided Dispatch) or comparable with those found in North America and Europe.
+Dispatch technologies, including automated vehicle locating (AVL) and decision-support software are either identical (as with MPDS and computer-aided dispatch) or comparable with those found in North America and Europe.

 Response times

 Australian ambulance services generally publicise a response time standard of around 10 minutes on high priority emergency calls.
 Ongoing monitoring suggests that compliance is improving, many "code one" (immediately life threatening) calls are reached well within 10 minutes.